-In December 2017, no drilling permits were issued in the Gulf of Mexico’s shallow waters.
-In November, one drilling permit was issued.
-For fiscal 2017, 13 shallow water drilling permits were issued, which is higher than ten permits issued in the same period in 2016.
+In November 2017, one drilling permit was issued in the shallow waters of the Gulf of Mexico.
+In October, three drilling permits were issued.
+For the first 11 months of the year, 13 shallow water drilling permits were issued, which is higher than the nine permits issued in the same period in 2016.

 Deepwater drilling permits

-There were five deepwater permits issued for December 2017—more than four permits issued in November 2017.
-In fiscal 2017, there were 52 drilling permits compared to 65 issued in 2016.
-A permit gives exploration and production companies approval to drill a well.
+There were four deepwater permits issued for October 2017, less than the five permits issued in October 2017.
+In the first 11 months of 2017, there were 47 drilling permits compared to 60 issued in the first 11 months of 2016.
+A permit gives E&P companies approval to drill a well.
 Tracking drilling permits gives us an idea of customer sentiment.

-A higher number of drilling permits suggests an improving outlook and vice versa for offshore drillers (IYE) like Transocean (RIG), Ensco (ESV), Diamond Offshore (DO), Noble (NE), and Rowan Companies (RDC).
+A higher number of drilling permits suggests an improving outlook, and vice versa, for offshore drillers (IYE) such as Transocean (RIG), Ensco (ESV), Diamond Offshore (DO), Noble (NE), and Rowan Companies (RDC).

 Pending and returned applications

-Returned and pending applications give us an idea about how many drilling permits might be approved in the coming months.
+Returned and pending applications give us an idea of how many drilling permits might be approved in the coming months.
 Not all pending and returned applications are approved.
 Permits are only issued if companies comply with safety regulations and standards.
-In December 2017, five drilling applications were returned for more information or clarification.
-In the same month, two applications were pending.
+In November 2017, six drilling applications were returned for more information or clarification.
+In the same month, 11 applications were pending.